-Vacuum thermoforming is a technological process in which products with specific shapes are formed from flat sheets that are fixed in special frames and preheated to a temperature characteristic of the respective thermoplastic.
-The desired shape is formed while the plastic is in a highly elastic state.
-A vacuum is created between the heated sheet and the tool (the mold), and a deformation occurs under external pressure that reproduces the shape of the mold.
+The molding of the desired shape is carried out when the plastic is in a highly elastic state.
+A vacuum is generated between the heated plate and the tool (mold), and under the influence of external pressure, a deformation takes place that reproduces the shape of the mold.

 The final stage of the process is the solidification of the resulting shape during cooling and mechanical processing to obtain the final shape.
 Vacuum thermoforming is a very popular process for the production of plastic packaging and medium-sized and large parts.
 Vacuum thermoforming is an excellent alternative to injection molding, especially for medium-volume production, which means significant cost and time savings.
 Depending on the geometry of a component, its intended function and requirements for wall thickness distribution and appearance.
 Geo Globe Polska uses several vacuum deep-drawing processes: